tiagopita/veganbase/site/content/_index.md

 intro:
   heading: What is Veganbase?
   text: >
-    Veganbase is a social platform discovering, sharing and discussing the world’s best vegan products, services, businesses and lifestyle.

-    At Veganbase you can easily discover vegan products and places around the world, you can promote your vegan business and organisation.

-    Lifestyle magazine with articles recommended by our community.
+    Veganbase is a social platform discussing vegan lifestyle, discovering and sharing the world’s best vegan products, services.
+At Veganbase you can easily find vegan products and places around you as well as you can promote your vegan business and organisation.
+Read our lifestyle magazine with articles recommended by our community.
 Everything you need to know about vegan lifestyle in one place!
 products:
   - {}
 values: